 Other game notes:

-I’ve left out the summary of offseason roster moves since that’s in my Who’s In, Who’s Out article.
-Here, we’ll cover where I think they will end up in the standings, who might have a breakout year, and as always, a haiku for each team.
-We’ll start with the East, then cover the West tomorrow.
+Just like yesterday’s West division preview, today we’ll cover the East: where I think they will end up in the standings, who might have a breakout year, and a haiku for each team.

 Look out for